See what you are covered for when you buy a medical plan. Tap on chart icons to get more information.

 With a comprehensive travel insurance plan, travelers will have travel medical coverage as a part of their coverage.
 Travel medical coverage may be very similar between what is available in conjunction with a comprehensive plan and a specific travel medical plan, however the premiums will vary between the travel medical and comprehensive plans.

 Anyone looking for robust coverage for baggage or interruption should consider a comprehensive plan.
-Travel medical plans are excellent in assisting travelers to find adequate medical care while traveling abroad.
-Always think safety first.
+Both comprehensive and travel medical plans are excellent in assisting travelers to find adequate medical care while traveling abroad.

 The most important thing in case of an emergency medical situation while traveling, is to be able to lay your hands quickly on your travel insurance plan information – most notably, the contact information for the company’s 24-hour Emergency Assistance program.
 Before you leave home, you should make sure to place this information somewhere accessible in your luggage, and check to be sure that you understand how to place a call to that number from outside the country; typically, you would need to make this call collect.
 You should also make sure that your policy number is with the assistance information in case you need to provide it to the representative who takes your call.

-Before you seek treatment for any emergency medical situation, you’ll be required to call your travel insurance provider and notify them that you need to be seen by a medical professional.
+Before you seek treatment for any emergency medical situation, you’ll be required to call the emergency assistance provider and notify them that you need to be seen by a medical professional.
 Of course, if you are not medically able to call, it is advisable to do so as soon as you are able to.
 Doing so will help you avoid a claims issue later and can also get you valuable help and advice from the company’s Emergency Assistance program.
 In the event of a truly serious emergency that requires Emergency Medical Evacuation, your insurance provider will have to approve the evacuation and, in many cases, will make the arrangements for you.
 If you don’t call ahead to have them do this, they may not cover the expense as it was not approved.
-Specific details on when and how to contact your insurance provider in case of a medical emergency vary by plan and provider, so, before you depart on your trip it’s advisable to thoroughly review these details in your plan information.
+Specific details on when and how to contact the emergency assistance provider in case of a medical emergency vary by plan and provider, so, before you depart on your trip it’s advisable to thoroughly review these details in your plan information.